stalniy/casl/docs-src/src/content/pages/package/casl-react/en.md

   </Can>
   ```

 * `passThrough` - renders children in spite of what `ability.can` returns.
-This is useful for creating your components.
+This is useful for creating custom components based on `Can`.
 For example, if you need to disable button based on user permissions:

   ```jsx
   export default () => (